WhiteHatCyberus/SNORT-GUI/simulation/README.md

 > Adapter names should be changed accordingly to system configuration, this can be check by running the ```ifconfig``` command.

 ## TESTING
-Now your isolated environment is ready, to check whether the connection is successful, use ```ping```.
+Now your isolated environment is ready, to check whether the connection is successfully established, use ```ping```.